Biden And Trump Battle Over Who Is 'Weak On China'

 That ad showed an image of Biden clinking wine glasses with China's leader Xi Jinping as it warned viewers that "Biden protected China's feelings."

-The tit-for-tat is indicative of how China has become a central campaign issue.
-But perhaps more importantly, it shows how there seems to be bipartisan agreement that being a strongman image against China has political benefit.
+The tit for tat is indicative of how China has become a central campaign issue.
+But perhaps more importantly, it shows how there seems to be bipartisan agreement that projecting a strongman image against China has political benefit.

-He predicts China will be the second most important issue in the presidential campaign, behind only the handling of COVID-19.
+He predicts that China will be the second-most important issue in the presidential campaign, behind only the handling of COVID-19.

 And both campaigns, Luntz says, understand that political uncertainty.